rest-for-physics/framework/doc/developer/Safe writable ROOT IO.md

 StreamerInfos and schema rules, recursive key paths and classes, and `TTree` entry counts using ROOT's UPDATE semantics (summed across new inputs, replacing a same-named target tree).
 It validates the installed file again and attempts to restore the previous destination from a rollback backup on failure.
-Local input files are removed only after successful replacement and validation when `removeInputsOnSuccess` is true.
+Destination paths and cleanup exclusions resolve filesystem aliases, so using `./` or a symbolic link cannot cause input cleanup to delete the completed output.
+Local input files are removed only after successful replacement and validation when
+`removeInputsOnSuccess` is true.

 A false return can also mean that the merged output is valid but a backup or input could not be removed.